About

 After you apply

-You cannot defer entry to the program until the next year since the number of applicants far exceeds the number of available places, we are not able to reserve admission spaces for future years.
+You cannot defer entry to the program until the next year.
+Since the number of applicants far exceeds the number of available places, we are not able to reserve admission spaces for future years.

 When we send you an offer of admission, we will also send information about the program of study (i.e., the classes to take in each year) and a copy of your individual program record.
 If you have been granted any credits for courses you have taken, this will be reflected on the record form.

-Once you have accepted admission to Pharmacy or Nutrition you will receive registration information from the University, and you must register for all the courses in the first year of Pharmacy or Nutrition (for both terms) by accessing the PAWS registration system on-line.
+Once you have accepted an offer of admission, you will receive registration information from the university, and you must register for all the courses in the first year (for both terms) by accessing the PAWS registration system online.

 Applicants who are unsuccessful are notified as soon as possible.
-Applicants are told the reasons for their lack of success (e.g., failure to achieve the minimum admission average, incomplete transcripts, prerequisites not met and/or failure to meet the critical skills performance standard) but individual results on the Test of Critical Skills or the Personal Video Interview, and subsequent Admission Scores are not released.
+Applicants are told the reasons for their lack of success (e.g., failure to achieve the minimum admission average, incomplete transcripts, prerequisites not met and/or failure to meet the critical skills performance standard) but individual results on the Test of Critical Skills or the Personal Video Interview, and subsequent admission scores are not released.

 If you have completed the prerequisites for Pharmacy and/or Nutrition, you should choose an alternate degree program (e.g., BSc, BA) and take courses which will lead toward that degree.
 There is no guarantee that your application to Pharmacy or Nutrition will be successful on subsequent application(s) - we expect that competition for available entry positions will remain high.
 Therefore, you should NOT take courses at random, and you should not take courses that are included in our degree programs unless they are also needed for your alternate degree.
-To determine what courses you need to take to complete another degree, you should consult the appropriate College or Department offices.
+To determine what courses you need to take to complete another degree, you should consult the appropriate college or department offices.

 If you wish to continue at the university and wish to improve your academic average, you would be well advised to take courses in which you can do well.
-You should also think about developing or improving your skills in reading, writing and critical thinking, and to investigate the Pharmacy or Nutrition profession.
+You should also think about developing or improving your skills in reading, writing and critical thinking, and to investigate the nutrition profession.
 No preference is given to applicants who have completed several years of study or to those who may already completed a degree(s).
 Each year you apply you are competing with new applicants and are ranked relative to the performance of the others.

 It is not possible to get into Pharmacy by being admitted to Nutrition and then transferring to Pharmacy after one year.